Renormalizability of the nuclear many-body problem with the Skyrme interaction beyond mean field: Conclusion

-It is interesting that we were able to find a renormalized EoS in second order based on the Skyrme force for $\alpha=1/3$, which could potentially serve for a description of finite nuclei.
-Even in the other case we considered explicitly, $\alpha=2/3$, the EoS is not wholly unrealistic.
-Nevertheless, the renormalization requirements \eqref{t3} or \eqref{other} are highly unusual.
-It is not a coincidence that they involve the singular two-derivative two--body terms and the term in Eq. \eqref{inte} that depends explicitly on the density.
+It is interesting that we were able to find renormalized EsOS in second order based on Skyrme forces with $\alpha=-1/6$ and $\alpha=1/3$, which could potentially serve for a description of finite nuclei.
+Of course, before a claim of phenomenological success can be made, other nuclear--matter properties (such as the neutron--matter EOS and the density-dependent symmetry energy) need to be investigated.
+Moreover, in both cases there are indications that higher--order effects will be significant.
+Both are specific scenarios in the simple $t_0-t_3$ model, but with unexpected renormalization features.
+For $\alpha=1/3$, the renormalization requirements \eqref{cancel2} and \eqref{coeff3prime} imply that the derivative interactions at first order decrease as the cutoff increases, representing a fine tuning in the $S$--wave energy corrections and in the $P$--wave interaction.
+For $\alpha=-1/6$, the mass has to be renormalized according to Eq. \eqref{mr}, a standard occurrence in quantum field theory but not in approaches to nuclear matter.
+It is not a coincidence that the renormalization requirements involve the singular two-derivative two--body terms and the term in Eq. \eqref{inte} that depends explicitly on the density and is ascribed to few--body forces.
 At least one of these terms is required for saturation and, it is believed, both are needed for a good fit at the mean--field level.
-Both solutions found above include a delicate balance among these terms.
-It is unlikely that the requirement of renormalization at higher orders can be fulfilled with such a constrained set of interactions.
+It is not at all obvious that the requirement of renormalization can be fulfilled at higher orders with such a constrained set of interactions.